The new general data privacy laws in Oregon and Delaware expand on existing requirements under other state privacy laws.*

 4. Appeals Process.
 Similar to the majority of the other state privacy laws, Oregon and Delaware require covered businesses to establish a process for individuals to appeal a business’s decision not to take action on a rights request.
 Delaware aligns with the majority of the other state privacy laws by providing covered businesses with 60 days to respond to the appeal request, informing the individual of the reasons for its decision.
 Oregon, however, imposes a shorter time frame of 45 days to respond to an individual’s appeal request.
 Under both laws, if the appeal is denied, the business must provide the individual with a method to contact the state Attorney General to submit a complaint.

 7. Data Protection Impact Assessments.
-Similar to many other states, Oregon and Delaware requires businesses to conduct a data protection impact assessment (DPIA) prior to: (i) processing sensitive personal data, (ii) selling personal data, (iii) processing personal data for targeted advertising, (iv) profiling in furtherance of decisions that produce legal or similarly significant effects concerning the consumer, and (v) processing activities involving personal data that present a heightened risk of harm to consumers.
-Like other laws, a DPIA conducted for purposes of complying with another applicable law may satisfy the requirements of the Oregon and Delaware law, so long as it is reasonably similar in scope and effect.
+Similar to many other states, Oregon and Delaware require businesses to conduct a data protection impact assessment (DPIA) prior to: (i) processing sensitive personal data, (ii) selling personal data, (iii) processing personal data for targeted advertising, (iv) profiling in furtherance of decisions that produce legal or similarly significant effects concerning the consumer, and (v) processing activities involving personal data that present a heightened risk of harm to consumers.
+Like other laws, a DPIA conducted for purposes of complying with another applicable law may satisfy the requirements of the Oregon and Delaware laws, so long as it is reasonably similar in scope and effect.

 The Oregon and Delaware laws will be exclusively enforced by the respective state Attorneys General.
 Oregon’s law provides for civil penalties of up to $7,500 per violation and injunctive relief.
 The law also provides a 30-day right to cure to remedy alleged noncompliance; however, the right to cure is set to sunset on January 1, 2026.